United States Air Force Academy Cadet Chapel: Protestant chapel

-The Protestant Chapel is located on the main floor, and is designed to seat 1,200 individuals.
+The Protestant chapel is located on the main floor, and is designed to seat 1,200 individuals.
 The nave measures 64 ft by 168 ft, reaching up to 94 ft at the highest peak.
 The center aisle terminates at the chancel.

-The building's tetrahedrons form the walls and the pinnacled ceiling of the Protestant Chapel.
+The building's tetrahedrons form the walls and the pinnacled ceiling of the Protestant chapel.
 Stained glass windows provide ribbons of color between the tetrahedrons, and progress from darker to lighter as they reach the altar.
 The chancel is set off by a crescent-shaped, varicolored reredos with semi-precious stones from Colorado and pietra santa marble from Italy covering its 1260 sqft area.
 The focal point of the chancel is a 46 ft high aluminum cross suspended above it.
-The pews are made of American walnut and African mahogany, the ends being sculpted to resemble World War I airplane propellers.
+The pews are made of American walnut and African mahogany with the ends sculpted to resemble World War I airplane propellers.
 The backs of the pews are capped by a strip of aluminum similar to the trailing edge of a fighter aircraft wing.

-Above the narthex, in the rear, is a choir balcony and organ, designed by Walter Holtkamp of the Holtkamp Organ Company, and built by M. P. Moller of Hagerstown, Maryland.
-The organ has 83 ranks and 67 stops controlling 4,334 pipes.
+Above the narthex, in the rear, is a choir loft and organ, designed by Walter Holtkamp of the Holtkamp Organ Company, and built by M. P. Moller of Hagerstown, Maryland.
+The organ, Moller Opus 9480, has 83 ranks and 67 stops controlling 4,334 pipes.
 Harold E. Wagoner designed the liturgical furnishings for both the Protestant and Catholic chapels.

-Catholic Chapel
+Catholic chapel

-The Catholic Chapel is located below the Protestant Chapel, and seats approximately 500 people.
+The Catholic chapel is located below the Protestant chapel, and seats approximately 500 people.
 The nave is 56 ft wide, 113 ft long and 19 ft high.
-The focal point of the Catholic Chapel is the reredos, an abstract glass mosaic mural designed by Lumen Martin Winter and composed of varying shades of blue, turquoise, rose and gray tessera to form a portrayal of the firmament.
+The focal point of the Catholic chapel is the reredos, an abstract glass mosaic mural designed by Lumen Martin Winter and composed of varying shades of blue, turquoise, rose and gray tessera to form a portrayal of the firmament.
 Superimposed on the mural and depicting the Annunciation are two 10 ft tall marble figures, the Virgin Mary on the left, and the Archangel Gabriel on the right.
 Above and between these two figures is a marble dove.